alessandrokonrad/Pi-Pool/README.md

 ## Getting started

-This guide is currently for the Mainnet Candidate 2 (MC2).
+This guide is for the Cardano mainnet!

 #### 1. First of all let's update and upgrade our Ubuntu: